AdnCodeMasterDisk/Vue-Layer/README.md

-# Vue-Layer
+# Vue-WepPack
-This is un template with a layer system for developer app and web page with vue, vou-router, sass, webpack
+This is a templete of the vue with webpack using sass and vue-router for make applications web